Include JavaScript in HTML

 JavaScript in HTML Webpage

-You can use script tag inside an HTML web page to add JavaScript code in the following ways:
+You can use a script tag inside an HTML web page to add JavaScript code in the following ways:

-To include an External JavaScript File
+• By including an External JavaScript File

 Let's cover all of this one by one along with code examples to help you understand them.

-1. Script tag with JavaScript Code in <head>
+1. JavaScript code in <head>

-The code given below shows how to use the <script>
+The code given below shows how to use the <script> tag inside the <head> tag of an HTML document to add some JavaScript code.

-1. Script tag with JavaScript Code in <body>
+2. JavaScript Code in <body>

 3. JavaScript Code in an External File